 Salman Rushdie: 6 surreal masterpieces you should read

-Salman Rushdie is a world-renowned and bestselling novelist, best known for his fatwa-inciting The Satanic Verses and the Man Booker Prize-winning Midnight's Children.
+Rushdie is a world-renowned and bestselling novelist, known for his fatwa-inciting The Satanic Verses and the Man Booker Prize-winning Midnight's Children.

-His recent work, Two Years Eight Months and Twenty-Eight Nights, features Rushdie's trademark mix of history and magical realism.
-We asked Rushdie to share some books that shaped his life and work.
+In 2015, we asked Rushdie to share some books that have shaped his life and work.